On the symplectic structure over a moduli space of orbifold projective structures: Schottky and Earle uniformizations

 Now just as in Theorem \ref{thm1}, we have:

 \begin{theorem} For biholomorphic mapping $T_{S,e}$,

 \end{theorem}

 We finish this section with the observation that all the above constructions carry to the case of the Schottky section.
 This section also satisfies McMullen's theorem (Theorem 9.2 of \cite[p.
-355]{Mcm}).
-Therefore, Theorem \ref{thm2} remains valid for the biholomorphism $T^*\mathcal T(S) \,\longrightarrow\, \mathcal P(S)$ given by the Schottky section.
+355]{Mcm}) which says the following: Let $X\,=\,\Omega/\Gamma$ be the quotient Riemann surface for a finitely generated Kleinian group $\Gamma$, and let $\mu,\, \nu \,\in\, M(X)$ be a pair of sufficiently smooth Beltrami differentials.
+Then